 They will be covered up to the sums insured on the policy.
 Finally, travel insurance can give you the option of claiming for medical inconvenience benefits when you’re a patient in a hospital abroad.

 Want to travel safely?
 Purchase your travel insurance now.

 Insurers take many factors into account when calculating the cost of travel insurance to include cover for medical conditions.
-Most of the time, the price of a policy is calculated on the basis of your age, your destination, the length of your trip and any pre-existing medical conditions which you have declared.
+Most of the time, the price of a policy is calculated on the basis of;

 Your answers to these questions will determine the level and cost of your cover.

 It is important to note that the final price of your insurance policy doesn’t depend only on your health but also on how expensive healthcare is at your destination.

 For instance, if you’re travelling to the United States and Canada, consider that these destinations are among the more expensive ones when it comes to receiving medical treatment.

 As the name suggests, travel insurance is a type of insurance that applies to individuals who are going to spend some leisure or business time in a foreign country.

 Travel insurance can also cover activity holidays and organised group holidays.
 But when is it best to purchase travel insurance?

 It’s always a good idea to arrange your travel insurance as soon as you book your holiday.
 This will ensure that your money is protected against cancellations.